PhD University of Pennsylvania, 2011

 German-Jewish Literature, History and Culture; Gender and Sexuality; Visual Culture; Weimar Republic

 Kerry Wallach's research focuses on twentieth-century Germany and German-Jewish culture.
 She is the author of Passing Illusions: Jewish Visibility in Weimar Germany (University of Michigan Press, 2017).
-She is currently working on a book project on artist and illustrator Rahel Szalit-Marcus.
 In her courses, students learn about Germans, Jews, gender, sexuality, literature, history, film, art, and visual and consumer culture.

 Prof. Wallach is pleased to serve on the editorial board of the German Jewish Cultures book series published by Indiana University Press, and on the Academic Advisory Board of the Leo Baeck Institute, New York.